Warsaw Ghetto: Establishment of the ghetto

-On the orders of Warsaw District Governor Ludwig Fischer, the ghetto wall construction started on April 1, 1940, circling the area of Warsaw inhabited predominantly by Jews.
+On the orders of Warsaw District Governor, Ludwig Fischer, the ghetto wall construction started on April 1, 1940, circling the area of Warsaw inhabited predominantly by Jews.
 The work was supervised by the Warsaw Judenrat.
-The Nazi authorities expelled 113,000 ethnic Poles from the neighbourhood, and ordered the relocation of 138,000 Warsaw Jews from the suburbs into the city centre.
-On October 16, 1940, the creation of the ghetto was announced by the German Governor-General, Hans Frank.
+The Nazi authorities expelled 113,000 ethnic Poles from the neighbourhood, and ordered the relocation of 138,000 Warsaw Jews from the suburbs into the city center.
+On October 16, 1940, the creation of the ghetto was announced by the German governor-general, Hans Frank.
 The initial population of the ghetto was 450,000 confined to an area of 307 ha.
 Before the Holocaust began the number of Jews imprisoned there was between 375,000 and 400,000 (about 30% of the general population of the capital).
 The area of the ghetto constituted only about 2.4% of the overall metropolitan area.

 The Germans closed the Warsaw Ghetto to the outside world on November 15, 1940.
 The wall around it was 3 m high and topped with barbed wire.
 Escapees were shot on sight.
 German policemen from Battalion 61 used to hold victory parties on the days when a large number of prisoners were shot at the ghetto fence.
 The borders of the ghetto changed and its overall area was gradually reduced, as the captive population was decreased by outbreaks of infectious diseases, mass hunger, and regular executions.

 The ghetto was divided in two along Chłodna Street Ulica Chłodna w Warszawie, which was excluded from it, due to its local importance at that time (as one of Warsaw's east–west thoroughfares).
 The area south-east of Chłodna was known as the "Small Ghetto", while the area north of it became known as the "Large Ghetto".
 The two zones were connected at an intersection of Chłodna with Żelazna Street, where a special gate was built.
 In January 1942, the gate was removed and a wooden footbridge was built over it, which became one of the postwar symbols of the Holocaust in occupied Poland.